So you can hear WHKY AM Radio during the day, but not at night?

 WHKY Radio broadcasts on 1290 Khz AM with a daytime power of 50,000 watts and 1,000 watts at night from its transmitter site on Tate Boulevard in the southeastern section of Hickory, NC.
 During the daytime hours of operation three towers are used to produce a directional coverage pattern which covers a radiaus of approximately 150 miles.
 At sunset, WHKY reduces power and transmits the signal to four towers.
 This directional pattern sends the signal more towards the eastern and western directions with less signal directed to the north and south.
 This results in a figure-eight looking coverage area.
-(See the Stereo TV SAP Channel section below for ways around this).

 Pattern & Power Change Times:

 |May||Day: 6:15 am||Night: 8:30 pm|

 |June||Day: 6:15 am||Night: 8:45 pm|

 |July||Day: 6:15 am||Night: 8:45 pm|